 We also report in this paper the serendipitous discovery of a background group of three doubled-peaked \lya\ emitting galaxies at $z=\zsystemX$, magnified by a factor of 2--4 by the cluster. \lya\ emission is also detected in three of the strongly-lensed galaxies, at $z=\zsystemIII$, $z=\zsystemIV$, and $z=\zsystemVII$.

-\done{The multi-band HST imaging and MUSE spectroscopy resulted in the robust identification of constraints in previously underconstrained areas of the lens, most importantly, east of the BCG and west of the LRGs, which allows us to better constrain the projected mass density distribution of the cluster.
+\done{The multiband HST imaging and MUSE spectroscopy resulted in the robust identification of constraints in previously underconstrained areas of the lens, most importantly, east of the BCG and west of the LRGs, which allows us to better constrain the projected mass density distribution of the cluster.
 The galaxy distribution and the lensing geometry indicate that the cluster has at least two major cores.
-We found that a mass model with two cluster-scale halos adequately reproduces the lensing evidence, while keeping the number of free parameters low.
-We explored a possibility that the lens plane is more complex, by allowing a flexible third halo (H4).
+We found that a mass model with two cluster-scale halos adequately reproduces the lensing evidence while keeping the number of free parameters low.
+We explored a possibility that the lens plane is more complex by allowing a flexible third halo (H4).
 A model with three cluster-scale halos does produce a lower image plane rms, however, a BIC analysis determined that the slight improvement in rms is not justified by the number of added parameters.
 We therefore selected {model B} as a sufficient representation of the lens plane given the available constraints.
 Further constraints on the large scale ellipticity of the cluster from weak lensing can help break the degeneracy between models.}

-{We used the derived lens models to calculate the total projected mass density enclosed within a radius of 80~kpc centered on each of the sub-clusters, the ``BCG'' core and the ``LRGs'' core.
-The sub-cluster masses are \massBCGB\ and \massLRGsB\ for the BCG core and LRGs core, respectively.
+{We used the derived lens models to calculate the total projected mass density enclosed within a radius of 80~kpc centered on each of the subclusters, the ``BCG'' core and the ``LRG'' core.
+The subcluster masses are \massBCGB\ and \massLRGsB\ for the BCG core and LRG core, respectively.
 The total mass of the cluster, measured as projected (cylindrical) mass within 500~kpc from the BCG, is \massclusterB.
 We find that despite making different assumptions on the number of subhalos, all models have consistent mass ratio results, yielding a mass ratio between {1:1.28 and 1:1.42}, and support the classification of \clustername\ as a major merger, in agreement with \cite{Mahler2020}.
-Combined with the small separation of the sky ($\sim 170$ kpc) and the small radial velocity offset ($135$ \kms), we conclude that the cluster is observed during a major merger on the plain of the sky.
+Combined with the small separation of the sky ($\sim 170$ kpc) and the small radial velocity offset ($135$ \kms), we conclude that the cluster is observed during a major merger on the plane of the sky.

-Future analysis using X-ray data and advanced dynamical study of the cluster core could classify this cluster as a dissociative merger, which would make it a unique target to probe large-scale structure formation, cluster assembly and galaxy evolution in the densest nodes of the cosmic web.
+Future analysis using X-ray data and advanced dynamical study of the cluster core could classify this cluster as a dissociative merger, which would make it a unique target to probe large-scale structure formation, cluster assembly, and galaxy evolution in the densest nodes of the cosmic web.

 \done{ \facilities{HST(ACS, WFC3), VLT(MUSE)} \software{Source Extractor \citep{Bertin1996}; \lenstool\ \citep{Jullo2007}; AstroDrizzle \citep{astrodrizzle}; Matlab \citep{MATLAB}; Astropy \citep{astropy} ; MATLAB Astronomy and Astrophysics Toolbox \citep[MAAT;][]{Ofek2014}}}